 Food Safety at the Farmer's Market

 Shopping at a farmer's market is a great way to get locally-grown, fresh fruit, vegetables, and other foods for you and your family.
-From 2008 to 2009, the number of farmers' markets in the United States increased by more than 13 percent, a sign that fresh produce and other food items are becoming more accessible to all of us.

 As these markets have grown more popular, we've been getting questions about the safety of the foods purchased there.
 Many markets have their own food safety rules, and vendors must comply with them, as well as any applicable government regulations.
 But, there are also basic guidelines that you should follow to ensure that the farm-fresh food is safe.